By Rachel Lankester

 Often it’s a hot flush/flash that alerts women to changes happening in their bodies.
+Or new aches and pains that can’t be explained.
 Sometimes there’s an overwhelming feeling of sadness and many women are prescribed anti-depressants when what they really need is a bit more hormonal balance in their lives.
 Or those negative midlife narratives have taken hold, not to mention ageism kicking in.

 Or maybe it’s a sudden inability to shift those extra pounds that alerts you to changes but as we age if we continue consuming and behaving as we’ve always done, we’re bound to put on weight and find it more difficult to shift it.

 Many women fear they have early onset Alzheimer’s because they feel they are getting a bit more forgetful or less able to concentrate.
 But no, it’s just hormonal changes.
 Good to know huh!